 Certain materials used in our products are available only from a single source or a limited number of sources.
 Additionally, we may elect to develop relationships with a single or limited number of sources for materials that are otherwise generally available.
 Although we believe that alternative sources are available to supply materials that could replace materials we use and that, if necessary, we would be able to redesign our products to make use of an alternative material, any interruption in our supply from any supplier that serves currently as our sole source could delay product shipments and adversely affect our financial performance and relationships with our customers.
 Although we have experienced interruptions of product deliveries by sole source suppliers, which have not had a material adverse effect on us, we cannot assure that they would not have an adverse effect on us in the future.
-All other raw materials utilized by us are readily available from many sources.
+All other raw materials we utilize are readily available from many sources.

 We believe that the raw materials and components utilized for our rechargeable batteries are readily available from many sources.
 Although we believe that alternative sources are available to supply materials and components that could replace materials or components we use, any interruption in our supply from any supplier that serves currently as our sole source could delay product shipments and adversely affect our financial performance and relationships with our customers.

 Our Newark, New York facility has the capacity to produce significant volumes of rechargeable batteries, as this operation generally assembles battery packs and chargers and is limited only by physical space and is not constrained by manufacturing equipment capacity which can accommodate significant additional volumes of product.
-Similarly, our China and United Kingdom facilities also have capacity to produce significant quantities beyond current volumes and are not constrained by manufacturing equipment capacity.
+Similarly, our China and United Kingdom facilities also have capacity to produce significant quantities of primary and rechargeable batteries beyond current volumes and are not constrained by manufacturing equipment capacity.

-The total carrying value of our Battery & Energy Products inventory, including raw materials, work in process and finished goods, amounted to approximately \$13,639 and \$12,534 as of December 31, 2016 and 2015, respectively.
-The year-over-year increase reflects the acquisition of Accutronics in January 2016.
+The total carrying value of our Battery & Energy Products inventory, including raw materials, work in process and finished goods, amounted to approximately \$16,650 and \$13,639 as of December 31, 2017 and 2016, respectively.
+The year-over-year increase primarily reflects inventory to service our higher backlog at December 31, 2017.